Editor's note: This article was updated July 26, 2018, to add detail about the American Dental Association’s interim policy on opioids.

 The United States is battling a severe opioid epidemic, and prescriptions written to alleviate dental pain continue to play a part.
-In 2015, more than 12 million people misused opioids nationwide, and more than 33,000 died from opioid overdoses.
-Statistics show that dentists have written a declining portion of all opioid prescriptions in recent years, but two new studies highlight the continued need for cautious prescribing.
+In 2016, 11.5 million people misused opioids nationwide, and more than 42,000 died from opioid overdoses.
+Statistics show that dentists have written a declining portion of all opioid prescriptions in recent years, but two new studies highlight the continued need for cautious prescribing

 One study published in April in The Journal of the American Dental Association (JADA) assesses prescribing patterns for dentists caring for patients with private insurance.
 The authors found that the rate of opioid prescriptions per 1,000 patients rose from 131 to 147 in 2010-15.
 The largest increase was among 11- to 18-year-olds, for whom the prescription rate grew by nearly two-thirds.
 For all age groups, nearly one-third of the opioid prescriptions written by dentists were for nonsurgical visits.
 The authors suggest that dentists could prescribe non-opioid pain relief in more of these instances.